IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 ....

 const column = this.grid.getColumnByName("User");
-// Return the appropriate template based on some conditiion.
+// Return the appropriate template based on some condition.
 // For example saved user settings, viewport size, etc. column.bodyTemplate = this.smallView;
 ```